PengleiGao/stock-price-predict-with-NN/README.md

 Before running the above code, you should change the save path to your own.

-To run the model, for example, python stock_lstm -d sp500.  -d means appointing the dataset you want to test.
+To run the model, for example, python stock_lstm.py -d sp500.  -d means appointing the dataset you want to test.